nienbo/cache-buildkite-plugin/README.md

 With tarball or rsync, if source folder has changes, this will not fail your build, instead will surpress and continue.

-For S3, Instead of sync millions of files, I just tarball before S3 oıperation then copy to s3.
+For S3, Instead of sync millions of files, I just tarball before S3 operation then copy to s3.
 This will reduce both time and cost on AWS.

 Plus, In addition to tarball & rsync, we also do not re-create another tarball for same cache key if its already exists.